🙌 𝐈’𝐌 𝐀 𝐒𝐏𝐈𝐑𝐈𝐓𝐔𝐀𝐋 𝐏𝐄𝐑𝐒𝐎𝐍…𝐀𝐍𝐃 𝐀 𝐒𝐂𝐈𝐄𝐍𝐓𝐈𝐅𝐈𝐂 𝐏𝐄𝐑𝐒𝐎𝐍!! 🙌

 I don’t expect my spiritual friends to understand the complexities of science and the search for objective truth. 🧬

-But nor do I expect my scientific friends to understand the usefulness of stories and metaphorical truths to help someone live a better quality of life. ❤️
+But I also don’t expect my scientific friends to understand the usefulness of stories and metaphorical truths to help someone live a better quality of life. ❤️

 The problem I see happening is when each side assumes malicious intent of the other.
-Each side assumes they are searching for the same definition of “truth”. 👍
+Each side assumes they’re searching for the same definition of “truth”. 👍

 𝐁𝐮𝐭 𝐟𝐫𝐨𝐦 𝐛𝐞𝐢𝐧𝐠 𝐨𝐧 𝐛𝐨𝐭𝐡 𝐬𝐢𝐝𝐞𝐬 𝐨𝐟 𝐭𝐡𝐞 𝐜𝐨𝐢𝐧, 𝐈 𝐜𝐚𝐧 𝐚𝐬𝐬𝐮𝐫𝐞 𝐲𝐨𝐮 𝐭𝐡𝐞𝐲 𝐚𝐫𝐞𝐧’𝐭. 👎